 This guide offers details on getting there, plus some fun stops that should be made along the way!

 About the Route

 Why not make it more of an adventure?
 Take one route there and another back to take advantage of seeing the Canadian Rockies from different angles.
 We personally recommend the first two outlined below, but the third one is also a cool option.

 - Fastest Route – All you need to do is hop on Highway 5 west and follow it for 132km.
 This is a relatively easy and scenic drive, and you’ll spend just over an hour and a half in the car.

 - Alternate Route 1 – This one is a bit longer at 157 kilometres and takes a little more navigation skills, but it is just as scenic and fun.
 For this one, you need to get on Highway 3 until you reach Highway 6 and south on it.
 The whole drive will last around 2 hours.

 - Alternate Route 2 – This is the longest one of them: it starts on Highway 3, but then you need to turn on Highway 2 until it reaches Highway 5 and follow it until you reach Waterton.
 This route takes a little over 2 hours.

-IMPORTANT: Note that this route will require a pass in order to enter Waterton Lakes National Park.
-The current daily fees are:
+IMPORTANT: Note that this route will require a National Park Pass in order to enter Waterton Lakes National Park.

 - Adult: $10.50